Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-1/_posts/2017-01-07-computerenvironment.md

 <h4>Windows</h4>

 <p>Windows users have a couple of options when it comes to CLI.
 Traditionally, Windows has utilized a program known as Command Prompt for decades.
 This program is a relative of MS-DOS, an old operating system, and a precursor to Windows.
 In recent years there has been a move within the development community towards Window's newer PowerShell CLI.
-However, there is also a step towards a Bash-like or pure Bash (the Linux and macOS CLI) program for windows.<p>
+However, there is also a step towards a Bash-like or pure Bash (the Linux and macOS CLI) program for windows.</p>

 <p>I am going to suggest you utilize the last of these options.
 Unfortunately, a Bash shell does not exist by default on Windows yet.
 You have two options to get one.</p>
 <ol>